8 best large dogs for apartments

 If you define size as weight rather than height, then the English Bulldog comes into the large dogs for apartments category.

-Weighing upwards of 22kg, these distinctive dogs are happy to spend their days sleeping and lounging around.
+These dogs can weigh up to 50lbs and are happy to spend their days sleeping and lounging around.
 They're not too big for apartment living, more of a medium size, which can be ideal for smaller spaces.

-English Bulldogs have a relaxed temperament and will barely bark, despite their outward appearance being a tad grumpy looking.
+English Bulldogs have a relaxed temperament and will barely bark, despite their outward appearance of being a tad grumpy-looking.

 english mastiff